NateCR06/git-essentials/README.md

-# git-essentials
+# git-essentials / Git For Everybody

-##Deployment notes

-##Staging notes

-##How to use this repo notes

-Now here are some changes that I should be able to see
+> This is a course to teach you how to use git

+Course By Nathan